Cryptik-Rick/sd-webui-adetailer/README.md

 # !After Detailer

-This fork of After Detailer is meant to work with [my own version of wildcards](https://github.com/Cryptik-Rick/sd-webui-wildcards-ad).
-Please follow the install instructions there.
-However, it will still work without issues if wildcards is not installed.
+## This version of adetailer was merged in the main one.

+It was originally used in pair with my version of wildcards, but you can now install the main one directly.

 !After Detailer is a extension for stable diffusion webui, similar to Detection Detailer, except it uses ultralytics instead of the mmdet.